Vehicle Use Policy

 The use of any fleet or rental vehicle by any third party or for any non-university business is strictly prohibited.

 C. Assignment of Vehicles

 Vehicle Assignments are made to departments and certain individuals for a specific period, depending upon transportation needs, in accordance with the provisions below.

-- Custodial Assignments: Custodial assignments must be approved by the department head and the Fixed Asset and Purchasing Manager in the Business Office.
+- Custodial Assignments: Custodial assignments must be approved by the department head and the Transportation Coordinator in the Public Safety Office.
 Employees with custodial vehicles may not drive the vehicles to their home unless: 1) they are leaving for or returning from an official trip away from their working headquarters; or 2) are conducting official University business before or after regular working hours.
 The department head must approve exceptions for unique circumstances.

 - Departmental Assignments: Existing departmental assignment vehicles are allowed to leave campus for University business (e.g., field trips, athletic events, etc.).
-New and/or additional departmental assignments must be requested from the Fixed Asset and Purchasing Manager in the Business Office.
+New and/or additional departmental assignments must be requested from the Transportation Coordinator in the Public Safety Office.
 If possible, the department will be assigned use of an existing fleet vehicle.

 - Special Assignments: Vehicles authorized by senior administration for use by certain staff members whose travel -- through the campus and the community -- is considered a normal part of their job description.
 For these vehicles, personal mileage must be reported monthly to the Business Office and must be supported by a log that separates personal and business miles.
 The University will report personal mileage in accordance with applicable IRS rules.
 Special assignments must be approved by the Treasurer and Vice-President for Finance and Administration.
 Employees with a special assignment vehicle may drive that vehicle to and from their home.

 A. Accident, Damage, and Theft Reporting